Diploma in Relational Counselling

 Course applicants are expected to have a first degree and a COSCA Counselling Skills certificate as a minimum entry requirement.

-However, APEL for previous experience will be taken into account.
+APEL (Accreditation of Prior Experience and Learning) for previous experience will be considered.

 - Core Module 1: Introduction to Relational Counselling Processes